jordanstephens/paleta/readme.markdown

 ### Color

-	# create a Color with HSL components
+Paleta allows users to create Color objects.
+Color objects can be defined by HSL, RGB or HEX values and can be manipulated and compared.

+#### Creating Colors

+Colors can be created using RGB or HSL components, or by using a HEX value by passing in a flag of the desired format as the first parameter.
+If no format flag is used, RGB is assumed.

 	color = Paleta::Color.new(:hsl, 280, 37, 68)

-	# create a Color with RGB components
 	color = Paleta::Color.new(:rgb, 94, 161, 235)

-	# create a Color with a HEX value
 	color = Paleta::Color.new(:hex, "5EA1EB")

     # creating a Color with no flag defaults to RGB components
 	color = Paleta::Color.new(94, 161, 235)

-	# access component values
+Individual component values can be accessed by name.

 	color.red # => 94
 	color.green # => 161
 	color.blue # => 235

-	# HSL components are maintained too!
 	color.hue # => 211.48936170212767
 	color.saturation # => 77.90055248618782
 	color.lightness # => 64.50980392156862

-	# a HEX value is also maintained for each Color
 	color.hex # => "5EA1EB"

-	# lighten by a percentage
+#### Manipulating Colors

+Colors can be lightened or darkened by a percentage.

 	color.lighten!(10)

-	# darken by a percentage
-	color.darken!(10)

-	# desaturate a Color
+	color.darken!(30)

+Colors can be desaturated

 	color.desaturate!

-	# convert a Color into its complement
+Colors can be turned into their complement Colors.

 	color.complement!

-	# invert a Color
+Colors can be inverted

 	color.invert!

-	# calculate similarity between Colors
-	# Color#similarity calculates the similarity between two Colors and returns a
+**Note** all of the previous methods directly manipulate the object on which they were called.
+If you would like to create a new Color object that is a copy of the original color (but with the desired manipulation), call the desired method without the trailing bang `!`.

+For example, lets create a new Color that is the complement of a Color we have already defined.

+	new_color = color.complement

+#### Comparing Colors

-	# value in 0..1, with 0 being identical and 1 being as dissimilar as possible
+Colors can calculate their similarity to other Colors.
+The `similarity` method returns a value between 0 and 1, with 0 being identical and 1 being as dissimilar as possible.

+	color = Paleta::Color.new(:hsl, 280, 37, 68)
 	color2 = Paleta::Color.new(237, 172, 33)
-	color.similarity(color2) # => 0.5609077061558945
+	color.similarity(color2) # => 0.4100287904421024

 ### Palette

+Palettes are collections of Colors, they share many common Array methods such as `push`, `pop`, `sort`, `include?` and `each`.
+Palettes also allow collections of Colors to be manipulated as a whole and to be compared to each other.

-	# add Colors to a Palette
+#### Creating a Palette

+Palettes can be created by passing a list of Colors to the Palette constructor, or on the fly with `push` and `<<`.

     color1 = Paleta::Color.new(13, 57, 182)
     color2 = Paleta::Color.new(94, 161, 235)
 	color3 = Paleta::Color.new(237, 182, 17)
     palette = Paleta::Palette.new(color1, color2)

-	# add Colors to a Palette
 	palette << color3

-	# retreive a Color from a Palette
+#### Retrieving and Removing Colors from Palettes

+Colors can be accessed and removed by index.

 	palette[1] # => color2

-	# remove a Color from a Palette by index
 	palette.delete_at(2)

-	# lighten and darken an entire Palette by a percentage
+#### Manipulating Palettes

+Palettes can be lightened, darkened or inverted as a whole.

 	palette.lighten!(15)
 	palette.darken!(20)

-	# invert each color in a Palette
 	palette.invert!

-	# calculate similarity of two Palettes
+#### Comparing Palettes

+Palettes can calculate their similarity to other Palettes by using the `similarity` method.
+Just as with `Color#similarity`, this method returns a value between 0 and 1, with 0 being identical and 1 being as dissimilar as possible.

     color1 = Paleta::Color.new(13, 57, 182)
     color2 = Paleta::Color.new(237, 172, 33)
     palette1 = Paleta::Palette.new(color1, color2)